 We’ve actually done quite a bit of thinking in this article up to this point, but that’s only going to get us so far.
 In the end, we just have to do it, and for that to happen, we have to make physical activity really, crazy, stupid-simple.

-Let's start with walking.
+Let’s start with walking.
 Like, around the block or on a treadmill or to your mailbox.
 Walk to a nearby store.
 Walk upstairs to ask your spouse or kid a question instead of hollering through the house.
 Walk to your coworker’s desk instead of sending an email.
 Walk around the block after dinner.
-Get off one bus
+Get off one bus stop early.
+Walk around the office during your lunch break.
+Walk from a far-away parking spot to the mall

 Basically, forget dedicated exercise (for now) and embrace physically active living.